tuhhosg/reupnix/README.md

 [`./overlays/default.nix`](./overlays/default.nix) exports an attr set of the overlays defined in the individual files, which is also what is exported as `flake#outputs.overlays` and merged as `flake#outputs.overlays.default`.
 Additionally, the added or modified packages are exported as `flake#outputs.packages.<arch>.*`.

 [`./utils/`](./utils/) contains the installation and maintenance scripts/functions.
 These are wrapped by the flake to have access to variables describing a specific host, and thus (with few exceptions) shouldn't be called directly.
-See `apps` and `devShells` exported by the flake, plus the [installation](#installation--initial-setup) section below.
+See `apps` and `devShells` exported by the flake, plus the [installation](#host-installation--initial-setup) section below.

 [`./checks/`](./checks/) contains tests and evaluations.
 These are built as part of `nix flake check` and can individually be built and executed by running `nix run .#check:<name> -- <args>`.
 Some checks produce output files in [`./out/`](./out/).
 These contain the data for publications and can be copied to the `data/` dir of the papers.

-## Installation / Initial Setup
+## Host Installation / Initial Setup

-The installation is completely scripted and should work on any Linux with KVM enabled (or root access), and nix installed for the current user (or root).
+The installation of the configured hosts is completely scripted and should work on any Linux with KVM enabled (or root access), and nix installed for the current user (or root).
+See [WibLib's `install-system`](https://github.com/NiklasGollenstede/nix-wiplib/blob/master/lib/setup-scripts/README.md#install-system-documentation) for more details.

 ## Concepts